gowthamrajk/SQL-Tutorials/README.md

 - Finds any values in a five-digit number that start with 2 and end with 3.

 # SQL - Date Functions 📅

+### ADDDATE()
+- Adds dates

+2	ADDTIME()
+Adds time

+3	CONVERT_TZ()
+Converts from one timezone to another

+4	CURDATE()
+Returns the current date

+5	CURRENT_DATE(), CURRENT_DATE
+Synonyms for CURDATE()

+6	CURRENT_TIME(), CURRENT_TIME
+Synonyms for CURTIME()

+7	CURRENT_TIMESTAMP(), CURRENT_TIMESTAMP
+Synonyms for NOW()

+8	CURTIME()
+Returns the current time

+9	DATE_ADD()
+Adds two dates

+10	DATE_FORMAT()
+Formats date as specified

+11	DATE_SUB()
+Subtracts two dates

+12	DATE()
+Extracts the date part of a date or datetime expression

+13	DATEDIFF()
+Subtracts two dates

+14	DAY()
+Synonym for DAYOFMONTH()

+15	DAYNAME()
+Returns the name of the weekday

+16	DAYOFMONTH()
+Returns the day of the month (1-31)

+17	DAYOFWEEK()
+Returns the weekday index of the argument

+18	DAYOFYEAR()
+Returns the day of the year (1-366)

+19	EXTRACT
+Extracts part of a date

+20	FROM_DAYS()
+Converts a day number to a date

+21	FROM_UNIXTIME()
+Formats date as a UNIX timestamp

+22	HOUR()
+Extracts the hour

+23	LAST_DAY
+Returns the last day of the month for the argument

+24	LOCALTIME(), LOCALTIME
+Synonym for NOW()

+25	LOCALTIMESTAMP, LOCALTIMESTAMP()
+Synonym for NOW()

+26	MAKEDATE()
+Creates a date from the year and day of year

+27	MAKETIME
+MAKETIME()

+28	MICROSECOND()
+Returns the microseconds from argument

+29	MINUTE()
+Returns the minute from the argument

+30	MONTH()
+Return the month from the date passed

+31	MONTHNAME()
+Returns the name of the month

+32	NOW()
+Returns the current date and time

+33	PERIOD_ADD()
+Adds a period to a year-month

+34	PERIOD_DIFF()
+Returns the number of months between periods

+35	QUARTER()
+Returns the quarter from a date argument

+36	SEC_TO_TIME()
+Converts seconds to 'HH:MM:SS' format

+37	SECOND()
+Returns the second (0-59)

+38	STR_TO_DATE()
+Converts a string to a date

+39	SUBDATE()
+When invoked with three arguments a synonym for DATE_SUB()

+40	SUBTIME()
+Subtracts times

+41	SYSDATE()
+Returns the time at which the function executes

+42	TIME_FORMAT()
+Formats as time

+43	TIME_TO_SEC()
+Returns the argument converted to seconds

+44	TIME()
+Extracts the time portion of the expression passed

+45	TIMEDIFF()
+Subtracts time

+46	TIMESTAMP()
+With a single argument this function returns the date or datetime expression.
+With two arguments, the sum of the arguments

+47	TIMESTAMPADD()
+Adds an interval to a datetime expression

+48	TIMESTAMPDIFF()
+Subtracts an interval from a datetime expression

+49	TO_DAYS()
+Returns the date argument converted to days

+50	UNIX_TIMESTAMP()
+Returns a UNIX timestamp

+51	UTC_DATE()
+Returns the current UTC date

+52	UTC_TIME()
+Returns the current UTC time

+53	UTC_TIMESTAMP()
+Returns the current UTC date and time

+54	WEEK()
+Returns the week number

+55	WEEKDAY()
+Returns the weekday index

+56	WEEKOFYEAR()
+Returns the calendar week of the date (1-53)

+57	YEAR()
+Returns the year

+58	YEARWEEK()
+Returns the year and week